Your money-making expert. Financial journalist, TV and radio personality.

 Plum takes a similar, yet different approach to the savings app package.

 Whilst penny-pinching and investments are both available with Plum, they hold the money in an e-money account.
 This means they are not protected by FSCS but instead by EMR.
 Fret not: if they do go bust you will still get your money back.

-Plum accounts are not specifically savings accounts, in that they offer no interest on your deposits.
-This is because electronic money issuers are not allowed to grant interest or other benefits to do with the length of time e-money is held.
-However, it is a good way of creating a habit to budget, and squirrel away pennies each month to slowly build a savings pot (that you could then transfer into an interest-paying account when the time’s right).
+Plum accounts are a good way of creating a habit to budget, and squirrel away pennies each month to slowly build a savings pot (that you could then transfer into an interest-paying account when the time’s right).

 Plum also keep an eye on your monthly bills, and offer a quick switch service to keep you on the best deals for energy and other utilities.

 Savings apps don’t come much simpler than Hyperjar and that isn’t a bad thing!

 Unlike other apps, there’s no roundup feature.
 Instead, you transfer money in yourself to different jars as and when you like.
 You’ve got full control – and it’s not linked to your spending, so if you can’t manage those auto-roundups, you don’t need to worry!